yongddeng/yongddeng.github.io/_posts/2022-01-12-markov-chain.md

 # Markov Chain
 ---
-Martingale property says that the expectated value of the future event equals to the current value given the entire past events.
-In contrast, the Markov property says that the future is ind. to the past.
-Weather forecast is an iconic example which depends primarily on the current weather instead of the entire record of history. // The stablisation of relative frequencies를 mc로 formulate한 뒤 iterate해서 이룰 수 있다.  //  a Markov chain is related to a martingale by a harmonic function [ref1.](https://www.randomservices.org/random/martingales/Properties.html)
+Loosely speaking, the Markov property states that the future is ind. to the past.
+Weather forecast is an iconic example which depends primarily on the current weather instead of the entire record of history.
+A Markov chain is somewhat related to a martingale by a [harmonic function](https://www.randomservices.org/random/martingales/Properties.html).

 ## I